UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Play a cool sound when progressing to next level

-- Ghost-knife, Moon-knife, etc will need buffs

 - New food-item: 50% chance to destroy slot.
 40% Chance to earn $5.
 10% Chance to spawn a KEY.
 ^^^ really nice since this allows you to clear slots.
 Also fun gambling lol

-- Made LEGENDARY-items spawn inside of locked-slots (inside cloud-slot; that way, the cool fire effect is visible )

 - Nerfed Diamond-slot to 3x bonus